swangarch/push_swap/README.md

 5. Sort 3 left elements in stack a.
 6. Iterate from b to calculate the total cost to push a element form b to a in the right position, then push the one with lowest cost until b is empty.

+To achieve maximum score, the maximum steps to sort 100 numbers are 700, and for 500 numbers are 5500.

 I have full score 125 with average 570 instructions to sort 100 numbers, and average 4100 instructions to sort 500 numbers, in the best case, 3800 instructions.
 The division into 4 chunks improved significantly the performance, when there are more than 100 numbers.